I-680 Express Lanes From SR-84 to Alcosta Boulevard

 Phase 1

 Design and construction of this project is planned into two phases: southbound (Phase 1) and northbound (Phase 2).
-Phase 1 is combined with Caltrans pavement rehabilitation project within the same limits for the construction phase.
-Construction work for Phase 1 and Caltrans pavement rehabilitation started in February 2023.
+An Environmental Document was completed for both phases in 2020.
+Phase 1 civil construction is complete and the lane is open to drivers as of February 13, 2026, with tolling to commence later in the year.
 Phase 2 final design and construction will be implemented at a future date yet to be determined.

 For additional information on Phase 1, see Phase 1 fact sheet on the Fact Sheets tab above.